santiagosayshey/website/docs/index.md

 I started this project to strip away the technical hassle and focus on what's important - getting the media you want.
 The idea is to fully automate your \*arr setup, tailoring them to your preferences.
 I've put together a set of quality profiles and custom formats that are all about hitting specific requirements:

-1. Quality - How good do I want the movie to look?
-2. Efficiency - How big should the file be?
-3. Universality - Can I play it on my machine?
+1. Quality - A measure of visual and audio fidelity
+2. Compatibility - Ensures your media files work well with your devices and software
-4. Immutability - Do I want to upgrade if a better version comes out?
+3. Immutability - Determines if a file might be replaced with a better version

 ## How It Works

-The core of this project is a [Flowchart](./Profiles/index.md) designed to guide users in choosing the right quality profile for their needs.
-It's a work in progress, with more profiles to be added soon.
-For now, check out the "Transparent" and "Optimal" profiles.
+The core of this project is the [Profile Selector](https://selectarr.pages.dev/), a tool designed to guide users in choosing the right quality profile for their needs.
+This project is constantly evolving, so existing profiles are subject to change and new profiles will pop up all the time.
+Not all profiles in the Profile Selector are available but are currently being worked on.
+For now, check out the 1080p x264 Encode and 4K remux profiles.
+For a full roadmap of the profiles being worked on, check out the [index](Profiles/index.md).

 Once you've found your desired profile, check out [Profilarr](./Wiki/Importing%20Profiles%20&%20Custom%20Formats.md) for mass importing custom formats and profiles.
 This is another project I've been working on designed to make importing / exporting easier.
 It can also be used to easily sync CF's and QP's across multiple instances of Radarr / Sonarr in a single command.